JLimbocker/SummerCamp/Arduino-Firmware/README.md

 # Arduino-Python interface firmware
 ---
 This firmware serves as the interface between an Arduino microcontroller and a Raspberry Pi running python.
-This firmware is designed to be run using its Python counterpart [link to Python counterpart].
+This firmware is designed to be run using its [Python counterpart](https://github.com/JLimbocker/SummerCamp/tree/master/Python-Class).

 ## Compatible Commands
 General form of communication is call and response.
 Pi sends command, terminated by a semicolon.
 Arduino responds with the result of the command, terminated by a semicolon.